-The FY 2021 proposed General Fund Operating Budget, including balances and transfers, is \$138,760,329.
+The FY 2021 proposed General Fund Operating Budget, including balances and transfers, is \$137,800,633.

 This proposed budget maintains our current millage rate of 5.2974 and produces a structurally balanced budget.
 It also maintains the Fire Assessment Fee at the current annual rate of \$133 per Fire Protection Unit.
 This proposed budget relies upon maintaining the General Fund Transfer from Gainesville Regional Utilities at \$38,285,013.
-Estimates for state revenues such as Municipal Revenue Sharing and Half Cent Sales Tax have not been received for FY 2021 but are estimated to be lower due to the economic downturn associated with the Coronavirus Pandemic of 2020.
-The General Fund budget represents a 4.5% increase from the FY 2020 Adopted Budget of \$132,749,632.
+Estimates for state revenues such as Municipal Revenue Sharing and Half Cent Sales Tax have now been received for FY 2021 and are estimated to be lower due to the economic downturn associated with the Covid-19 Pandemic of 2020.
+The General Fund budget represents a 3.8% increase from the FY 2020 Adopted Budget of \$132,749,632.
 It maximizes available resources to build, enhance, and sustain the future of our great City.

 Over the past year, taxable property values increased by 6.57%, with net new construction valued at \$81 million.
-In addition, Gainesville's unemployment rate is currently at 8.7%; and while exceptionally high, it is the lowest in the State of Florida and significantly lower than the 14.3% rate of the State.
+In addition, Gainesville's unemployment rate in July 2020 was at 7.5%; and while exceptionally high, was the second lowest in the State of Florida and significantly lower than the 11.5% State unemployment rate.